tengjuilin/video-notes/Surface and Colloid Science/0 Laboratory/0 Densitometer/densitometer.md

 2. Verify the calibration
    1. Use a screwdriver to switch densitometer to density mode (ρ)
    2. Read the density measurement of water and compare to literature
-   3. Draw out the water
+   3. Draw out the water, and remove the syringe
    4. Turn on the pump and put the airline in the U-tube until the U-tube is dry
    5. Read the density measurement of air and compare to literature